YakNazim/xpath/README.md

 * Mahdi Abderrahmane
 * Laiche ibrahim
 * Zitouni Yanis
-* Adelane Serir El EHirtsi
+* Adelane Serir El Hirtsi

 # Support
 Unfortunately, there is no active support.
 You may contact devs for additional informations